 Secondly though, were are the masses standing up against this kind of behaviour?

 I’m proud that we have freedom of expression in this country.
 This means that Nick Griffin can stand up and say he doesn’t like gays – which is undesirable – but at least when he does, a million people stand up and tell him how wrong he is!
 That is why freedom of expression works, because everyone gets a voice and when bigots stand up and shout, we shout louder than they do.

 But when one of the bigoted leaders of Islam stands up and demands segregation, where are the voices that cry out in defiance?
 They seem to fall silent.

 Is it that all Islamists are bigots?
 I doubt it.
 None of my Islamist friends are bad people – otherwise I wouldn’t be friends with them.
 I think it says more about the evils of religion, than it does about the people following it.

 Religion brainwashes people.
 There is no other word for it.
 It gets them to do things that typical human beings would not agree to, whether it is murdering abortion doctors, blowing yourself up, or supporting segregation whether it be racial, gender or down any other lines.

 If Islamists want to convince people that their religion is one of peace and harmony, perhaps they should start by calling out their leaders on the hurtful, bigoted views they spread in university lecture halls up and down the country.

 This entry was posted on Saturday, March 16th, 2013 at 10:40 am and is filed under Essays, Religion, Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.